-Niman Ranch will continue to monitor the quality of the pork farmers raise.
-We currently work with meat scientists at Iowa State University who evaluate our farmers' pork weekly.
+Niman Ranch will continue to monitor the quality of the pork farmers raise each week.
+Producers selling hogs that fall outside the acceptable range will be contacted by their field agent and together will initiate an improvement plan.
 Below standard quality may result in low priority for selling hogs as well as suspension from the program.